whirlwind119/rcos-status-updates/fall_2018/week_05.md

 > In this section, you can write about what you accomplished in the previous week.

-Our group created a very basic prototype of our game.
+Our group created a very basic prototype of our game with extremely naive ai.
+I spent time learning complex ai concepts, like A* pathfinding and such.

 ## This Week's Plan

 > In this section, you can write about what you have planned for next week.

-Implement an enemy in our game
+Implement an AI into the game.

 ## Anything Blocking?